thenadz/document-gallery/README.txt

 thumbnail for any of the Microsoft Office files, as well as some less common file types.

+= Q: Ghostscript is installed on my server, but it's not working! =

+A: Document Gallery does a pretty good job of detecting where Ghostscript is installed, but on some installs it may need a little help.
+To check whether this is the case, navigate to `Dashboard -> Settings -> Document Gallery` and see if there is a notice next to the Ghostscript checkbox indicating that your server is not properly configured.
+If that notice does exist, the next step is to go to the `Advanced` tab on that same page and see if the Ghostscript path is set.
+If it is not, you'll need to manually fill it with the location for your Ghostscript install (eg: `/usr/local/bin/gs`).
+Once that change is saved, the Ghostscript checkbox should be enabled on the first tab.

 == Screenshots ==

 1. This is an example of "fancy" thumbnails.
 The images are a copy of the front